Logo

 • Evaluate business requirements first.

-• Use configuration as much as possible.
+• Use configuration whenever possible.

-• Document every change, especially custom log.
+• Document every change, especially custom logs.

 • Test everything in a sandbox before going live.